Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool manages economic-operator parties on a passport, listing specific roles (manufacturer, importer, etc.) and the available actions (set, remove).
-This clearly distinguishes it from sibling tools like tracepass_passports, which likely manage the passport itself.
+The description clearly states the tool manages economic-operator parties on a passport and lists the specific roles (manufacturer, importer, etc.).
+It distinguishes from sibling tools which handle other aspects (EPCIS, passport fields, etc.).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.